Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 Rose scoffed.
 "You're always the one who says something rude and has us running for our lives."

-"Weeell, you like running for our lives," the Doctor shrugged, grinning down at her.
+"You like running for our lives," the Doctor remarked unapologetically, grinning down at her.

 "I love it, but that's not the point," Rose smiled back, leaning into him a bit.

-He wished she wouldn't do that; it made him want to snap out an arm and press her closer, or perhaps whirl her around and kiss her senseless, or even shove her down onto the white sand that so fascinated her and have his way with her, whether or not Jack was in proximity (as if he'd mind).
-But he did neither of those things, because she would hate them.
-Most likely.
+He wished she wouldn't do that.
+It made him want to snap out an arm and press her closer, or whirl her around and kiss her senseless, or even shove her down onto the white sand that so fascinated her and have his way with her, whether or not Jack was in proximity (as if he'd mind).
+But he did none of those things, because she would hate them.
+Probably.

 "So, what do you think the poem means?" she asked, breaking him out of his train of thought.